 When you get standard allergy shots, also called immunotherapy, the treatment proceeds slowly to gradually build up your resistance to the allergens that trigger your symptoms.
 Rush immunotherapy, or RIT, accelerates the process.
 The goal is to increase your tolerance and reach a maintenance dose quickly, so more allergy shots are given in a shorter amount of time.

 Like standard therapy, RIT involves getting multiple shots, with each one containing a higher dose of the allergen.
-During rush therapy, a shot is administered every 15-60 minutes for 1-3 days, until you reach a maintenance dose.
+During rush therapy, a shot is administered every 30-60 minutes, it is a one-day procedure until you reach a maintenance dose.
 Even though you’ll follow a maintenance schedule, you’ll need shots less frequently than standard allergy immunotherapy.

 Rush immunotherapy may be recommended for patients who are sensitive to inhalant allergens, which includes anything you breathe in that causes an allergic reaction.
 Some of the most common inhaled allergens are dust (dust mites), mold, pet dander, and pollens from grasses, trees, and weeds.
 Allergic asthma is also triggered by inhaling the same allergens.